josegarciav/josegarciav.github.io/_pages/cv.md

 * 2024-Present: Advanced AI Data Trainer
   * [Invisible Technologies](https://www.invisible.co/)
   * Duties include:
-    * Feed a reinforcement learning from human feedback (RLHF) pipeline to improve an LLM in a multitude of general knowledge and style domains.
+    * Feed a reinforcement learning from human feedback (RLHF) pipeline to improve an LLM in a multitude of knowledge domains, including math and programming.
-    * Sustain a reward modeling (RM) pipeline to finetune another model’s output.
+    * Sustain a reward modeling (RM) pipeline to fine-tune another model’s output using supervised fine-tuning (SFT) techniques.

-* 2023-Present: Data Scientist, Promo
+* 2023-2024: Data Scientist, Promo
   * [AB InBev](https://www.ab-inbev.com/)
-  * Duties include:
+  * Duties included:
     * Designed a data pipeline to streamline promotional strategy deployment, integrating machine learning models with the client interface Heroku API, reducing promotion design and release time by 3x.
     * Improved beer demand prediction accuracy for discount optimization using XGBoost, incorporating autoregressive variables, leading to a 3% reduction in MAPE.
     * Consolidated growth metrics from historical promotions into a single Databricks table, accelerating trend identification from A/B testing volume uplift measures by 5x.
-    * Designed metalearners (X-Learner, T-Learner) for binary treatment effect estimation (ATT, CATE) of innovations.
+    * Designed meta-learners (X-Learner, T-Learner) for binary treatment effect estimation (ATT, CATE) of innovations.
 Also implemented from scratch a synthetic control Difference-In-Differences intervention analysis.

   <!-- * Supervisor: Carlos Montero -->